God Of War Ragnarok: All Secrets & Easter Eggs

 Here is a complete list of all of the secrets and easter eggs in the game.

 God Of War Ragnarok is a huge game filled with hours of content, and there are many little secrets hidden in the game.
-Some of these secrets can only be seen after completing the main story, while others are easter eggs that you collect on your journey.
+Some secrets can only be seen after completing the main story, while others are easter eggs you collect on your journey.
 There are many references to other games as well within Ragnarok.
 Lastly, there is a Secret Ending that some players might have also missed.

 Key Takeaways